TritonDataCenter/manta/docs/manta-ops.md

 ```

 If you are in an environment with multiple shards you may need to specify the
 electric moray hostname.
-You can find you dns domain in the ops zone by looking
+You can find your DNS domain in the ops zone by
-at the registrar config (shown below), then replacing `ops` with
+looking at the registrar config (shown below), then replacing `ops` with
 `electric-moray`:

 ```